mevdschee/js-crud-api/README.md

 ###Running

-To run the api (during development) type:
+To run the api type:

     node app.js